ethanhou99/ml_learn/README.md

 4. Since the model is too large, you need to download the model from: https://drive.google.com/open?id=1U3SxjOcr4FsYsG2gd9nVJHsJ-w4sJR18 Then, save it to the main folder you created.
-5. Right now, you main folder should have four sub-folders: font, output_images, resource, test_images;
+5. Right now, your main folder should have four sub-folders: font, output_images, resource, test_images;
    and main.py, SSD300.hdf5(model)
 6. Run the mian.py
 7. The recognize result are saved in the output_images folder